How do you gauge the strength of your information security plan?

 - Create policies governing the use of personal devices on campus

-The SANS Institute—a non-profit organisation serving security professionals across multiple industries—offers templates for creating and implementing a range of information security policies.
+The SANS Institute—a non-profit organization serving security professionals across multiple industries—offers templates for creating and implementing a range of information security policies.

 4. Are we tightly managing identity and access?